How to Stop Squirrels Eating Your Bird Food

 • Answer: Yes, DIY squirrel proof feeders can be made using materials like PVC pipes or wire mesh cages.

-How can I attract birds while minimizing squirrel access?
+How can I attract birds while minimising squirrel access?